San Francisco Bicycle Accident Lawyers

 - Doored?
 Remind the officer to cite the driver: Surprisingly, many officers are unfamiliar with California Vehicle Code Section 22517, which states that a driver cannot open a door on the side of moving traffic unless it is safe to do so.
 If the driver is cited for their actions, this will help you with the insurance adjuster later.
 Adjusters frequently try to put some of the blame for dooring incidents on the cyclist.

 - Document the incident: Get pictures of your injuries and the damage to your bike.
-Ask the witnesses to write down what they saw and give you a copy of it.
-And request a copy of the incident report.
+Ask any witnesses to write down what they saw and give you a copy.
+Make sure to request a copy of the incident report, as well.

-- Contact a lawyer before speaking to the insurance company: Speaking to a lawyer at our firm won't cost you anything.
+- Contact a lawyer before speaking to the insurance company: Speaking to a bicycle accident lawyer at our firm won't cost you anything.
 You may find that you don’t need a lawyer to resolve your case, but there’s a peace of mind that comes with discussing your case.
-A knowledgeable attorney can help address your concerns and prevent you from the potential pitfalls that come with dealing with an insurance company.
+An attorney can help address your concerns and prevent you from the potential pitfalls that come with dealing with an insurance company.

-At Rouda Feder Tietjen & McGuinn, we represent bicyclists and their families in serious injury and wrongful death cases.
-We ride ourselves, and take pride in helping the Bay Area bicycling community.
+We ride ourselves, and we take pride in helping the Bay Area bicycling community.

 Contact our San Francisco bicycle accident lawyers online or call (415) 940-7176 for a no-cost, no-risk evaluation.